Scholarships and Contests

 NRA's annual Youth Education Summit gives high school sophomores and juniors from across the United States an opportunity to come to Washington, DC to learn about the Constitution and Bill of Rights, the federal government, and the importance of being active in civic affairs.
 Each year, participants in the Youth Education Summit compete for $30,000 in scholarships.
 Submit your application for the Youth Education Summit by February 1.

 The Jeanne E. Bray Memorial Scholarship

-The Jeanne E. Bray Memorial Scholarship program offers college scholarships of up to $1,000 per semester (up to $2,000 per year for a maximum of four years) to dependent children of any public law enforcement officer killed in the line of duty who was an NRA member at the time of death, and to dependent children of any current or retired law enforcement officers who are living and have current NRA membership.
+The Jeanne E. Bray Memorial Scholarship program offers college scholarships to dependent children of any public law enforcement officer killed in the line of duty who was an NRA member at the time of death, and to dependent children of any current or retired law enforcement officers who are living and have current NRA membership.
 The deadline for submitting your applications is November 1.

 Civil Rights Defense Fund Essay Contest

 The NRA Civil Rights Defense Fund has an annual essay contest for students up to the 12th grade.
 The essay's topic relates to the importance of the Second Amendment, and the top prize is $1,000.
 The entry deadline is December 1.